UoEOCom/Welcome_Email/README.md

 This is a key issue as It prevents (or even discourages) data type errors.
 You will come across these during the course (and we’re sure you’ve seen a few in your time programming so far).
 The style guides below, as well as the introductory information above, have some information on data types.
 Chapter 4 of Vlad Riscutia’s book, [“Programming with Types”](https://www.manning.com/books/programming-with-types) elaborates fully on this topic and the TypeScript [website](http://www.typescriptlang.org/docs/handbook/basic-types.html) has more information on the different types.
 You will need to review this information carefully throughout your programme, especially if you are not comfortable with a particular programming language.

 #### Evaluation Rules
-Every programming language has its own evaluation rules for function arguments, such as if else clauses in Python, to end in a True statement/clause.
-Ensure you familiarise yourself with these rules in the programming languages stated for this course.
+Every programming language has its own evaluation rules for function arguments, such as _if...else_ clauses in Python, to end in a _True_ statement/clause.
+Ensure you familiarise yourself with these rules in the programming languages stated for your course.

 #### Style Guides
 There is a need to be consistent in the style you use when writing code.
 The consistent style ensures that your code is: